FDA approves first RSV vaccine to protect older adults

 A separate panel of the Centers for Disease Control and Prevention's vaccine advisers is expected to convene to discuss recommendations for use of the vaccine in June, a key step to guarantee insurance coverage ahead of the fall.

-Data from GSK's ongoing trial published in February found vaccine efficacy of 94% against severe disease and 71.7% against infection, in adults 60 and older through 2022.
+Data from GSK's ongoing trial published in February found a vaccine efficacy of 82.6% against RSV-related lower respiratory tract disease.

+"In older adults, RSV is a common cause of lower respiratory tract disease (LRTD), which affects the lungs and can cause life-threatening pneumonia and bronchiolitis," the FDA said.

 GSK says its vaccine led to side effects that were largely "mild or moderate" and resolved within two days on average, like pain around the injection site or fatigue.